-Report information will only appear in the report if its report level is higher than or equal to the current report information level from the parent's test case.
+Report information will only appear in the report if its report level is higher than or equal to the current report information level from the parent's test container.
 The current report level can also be set using code:

 Ranorex.Report.CurrentReportLevel = Ranorex.ReportLevel.Parse("Only Highest Importance;90");

 Ranorex.Report.CurrentReportLevel = Ranorex.ReportLevel.Parse("Only Highest Importance;90")

-This assignment causes the inclusion of reporting information only at a level greater the or equal to 90, which is 'Success' and 'Failure'.
+This assignment causes the inclusion of reporting information only at a level greater than or equal to 90, which is 'Success' and 'Failure'.
 The resulting report, which is caused by the same code from above but with a different current report level, can be seen below.

 Note: The current report level can always be overridden by logging information with the report level 'Always'.